apache/spark/docs/mllib-collaborative-filtering.md

 {% highlight scala %}
 val model = ALS.trainImplicit(ratings, 1, 20, 0.01)
 {% endhighlight %}
 </div>

 <div data-lang="java" markdown="1">
 All of MLlib's methods use Java-friendly types, so you can import and call them there the same way you do in Scala.
 The only caveat is that the methods take Scala RDD objects, while the Spark Java API uses a separate `JavaRDD` class.
 You can convert a Java RDD to a Scala one by calling `.rdd()` on your `JavaRDD` object.
 </div>

 <div data-lang="python" markdown="1">

-Following examples can be tested in the PySpark shell.

 In the following example we load rating data.
 Each row consists of a user, a product and a rating.
 We use the default ALS.train() method which assumes ratings are explicit.
 We evaluate the recommendation by measuring the Mean Squared Error of rating prediction.